 Find Out How to Get There

 Are you using public transportation to commute to your new university?
 It's a good idea to figure out your best route to the university now, before you start attending.
+Visit the campus.

 Submit Intent to Register and Transcripts